 In fact, the Bourbon Trail even has a passport, which looks like a real passport and gets stamped at each distillery you visit.
 Once the passport is filled – and you are sufficiently drunk, you send it in and get a free Bourbon Trail t-shirt.
 I can assure you that the Bourbon Trail immigration agents are much nicer than the ones I encounter at the airport!

 Special mention to Mint Julep tours who we used to tour the Bourbon Trail.
 They provide transportation and a guide from Louisville.
 See their website for more information.
-Of course you can also can book car hire and drive yourself around the Bourbon Trail.
+Of course, you can also book car hire and drive yourself around the Bourbon Trail.